American Psychological Association

 - Grade requirement: Receipt of a grade of C or lower in two courses, or grades of C or lower in more than six credit hours of psychology courses, constitutes automatic dismissal of a student from the program.

 - Master’s-level candidacy and requirements: All students in the Department of Psychology are required to complete a department core curriculum (14 credit hours) or its equivalent for students entering with a master’s degree.
-Students who receive grades of B or better in each of the department core courses are considered to have fulfilled the university requirements of a master’s-level comprehensive examination and will then officially be considered candidates for the Master of Science degree.
-Students who receive grades of C or lower in two or more department core courses will have failed the comprehensive examination and will be dismissed automatically from the program.
 Students who receive a grade of C or lower in one of the department core courses must either (a) satisfactorily complete a re-examination of the material covered in the course within one semester following the receipt of the grade (this re-examination is to be arranged and evaluated by the course instructor) or (b) repeat the course for credit the next time it is offered and receive a grade of B or better.
 Regardless of which of these approaches is chosen, the students will be given only one opportunity to demonstrate that they have mastered the course material.
 Students who either fail the re-examination or repeat the course and receive a grade of C or lower will have failed the comprehensive examination and will be dismissed from the program.
 Additional courses and training experiences will be determined in consultation with and subject to the approval of the student’s faculty adviser and graduate program committee.
 All students are required to complete a master’s thesis and to defend it successfully in an oral examination.
+The successful proposal of the thesis will elevate the student to master’s degree candidacy status.
 Ideally, the thesis should be publishable as a piece of research and make a contribution to the field of psychology.
 Students who have previously completed a master’s thesis in psychology at another university may have the thesis requirement waived if the thesis is accepted by their graduate program committee.
 The residence requirement for the master’s degree is 18 hours, nine in each of two consecutive semesters.
 Completion of the degree usually requires four semesters.
 At least six credit hours in PSYC 798 must be completed, and no more than six can be counted toward the M.S. degree.

 - Doctoral candidacy and requirements: Students are obligated to request, in writing from their program committees, continuation of study beyond the master’s degree and approval of their doctoral plan of study.
 Application from a student for continuation beyond the master’s level will be evaluated by the appropriate program committee after completion of all requirements for the master’s degree.
 The program committee reviews the student’s request and approves or disapproves the request.
 The student must pass a written preliminary examination to become a doctoral candidate.
 Students are required to complete this requirement prior to defense of their dissertations and prior to leaving on internship for students in the clinical and counseling psychology programs.
 With the consent of the program committee, doctoral students may design a minor consisting of courses in departments other than psychology or courses in an area of psychology other than the major.
 Both the clinical and counseling psychology programs require completion of applied practica and a one-year predoctoral internship approved by the program committee.
 Research practica are required by all programs.
 Practicum credit hours will vary depending on the program.
 Internship will be one-half credit hour per semester.
 A dissertation requiring the planning, completion and oral defense of an original research project is an integral part of the doctoral program.
 At least 12 credit hours in PSYC 898 must be completed, and no more than 12 can be counted toward the Ph.D. degree.
 Completion of the entire program usually requires four to six years (including the internship year for students in the clinical and counseling programs).
 Candidates must complete all requirements for the Ph.D. degree within an eight-year period from the date of admission to the graduate program unless permission is granted for an extension.
 In some cases, specific programs and divisions may have requirements in addition to those stated here.